 Compared to AOTC, the LLC is easier to qualify for, but awards less.
 Furthermore, it has a lower MAGI threshold.

 To qualify, the student must be:

 - Pursuing an undergraduate, graduate, or a professional degree

 - Be enrolled in at least one academic period, beginning in the tax year

 If your MAGI is $67,000 or more (or $134,000 or more, for married couples filing jointly), you don’t qualify for LLC.

 Those who qualify can get up to $2,000 per return.

 Wrapping it Up

 While it’s true that education tax deductions aren’t available right now, there are still a number of other open options that can ease the load of your expenses.

-Looking at the rising tuition expenses, it’s easy to get discouraged from pursuing college education.
+Looking at the rising tuition expenses, it’s easy to get discouraged from pursuing a college education.